onedata/onedata-acceptance/macos_deployment_setup.md

-# macOS environment setup
+# macOS Onedata deployment setup

-**WARNING:** setting up environment and running tests in macOS is not officially supported.
+**WARNING:** setting up Onedata deployment and running tests in macOS is not officially supported.
 Please notice that advises below are unofficial.

 ## Building sources of op-worker, oz-worker and onepanel (optional)

-**Note:** This step is not needed if you want to start one-env using packages or launch test on other existing environment.
+**Note:** This step is not needed if you want to start one-env using packages or launch test on other existing deployment.

-If you wish to build your own sources to launch one-env environment using local build, follow these tips for Docker for Mac:
+If you wish to build your own sources to launch one-env deployment using local build, follow these tips for Docker for Mac:
 - add: `/var/cache/ccache` and `/var/cache/rebar3` to _Resources > File sharing_ directories
 - if you use Docker for Mac version 3.5.x or newer, set Docket context to `default`